ebaauw/homebridge-deconz/README.md

 Setting _Expose Lights_ will include the ZHAConsumption and ZHAPower `/sensors` resources for smart plugs, and the ZHABattery for window covering devices; setting _Expose Sensors_ will exclude these.
 Note that HomeKit doesn't like configuration changes.
 Allow ample time after exposing or removing accessories for HomeKit to sync the changed configuration to all Apple devices.

-Note that currently, each device accessory only carries a dummy _Stateless Programmable Switch_ service (to make it visible in Home).

 ### Command-Line Utility
 Homebridge deCONZ includes the `deconz` command-line utility, to discover,